You may be wondering, what was the ‘Enlightenment’ and when did the ‘Age of Enlightenment’ occur?

 6. Benjamin Franklin (1706–1790)

-Franklin was a prolific American thinker, writer and inventor who was constantly trekking back and forth between the colonies and the Old World.
-He was inspired by the ideals of the European Enlightenment and helped to bring these over to the New World.
-He was integral in forming the new government of the USA and had a hand in writing the Declaration of Independence and the Constitution.
+Benjamin Franklin was a prolific American thinker, writer, inventor and founding father who constantly sailed back and forth between the American colonies and the Old World.
+He was inspired by the ideals of the European Enlightenment and helped transport these ideas and concepts over to the New World.

 7. Denis Diderot (1713–1784)

-Diderot would be famous for writing one of the key documents of the Enlightenment – the Encyclopedie, which was intended to pull together as much learning about the sciences, arts and crafts as possible.
+Diderot became famous for writing one of the most important documents of the Enlightenment – the Encyclopedie, which was intended to pull together as much knowledge across all subjects and genres as possible.
 He was a prolific writer, although many of his works went unpublished until his death.

 8. Jean-Jacques Rousseau (1712–1778)